zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

 ### Validating successful configuration

-The corresponding ‘Cloud-Gateway’ service should appear in the Eureka console of the central discovery service.
+The corresponding ‘Cloud-Gateway’ service should appear in the Eureka console of the central Discovery service.

-To see details of all instances of the ‘CLOUD-GATEWAY’ application, perform a **GET** call on the following endpoint of the central discovery service:
+To see details of all instances of the ‘CLOUD-GATEWAY’ application, perform a **GET** call on the following endpoint of the Central Discovery service:

 ```
 /eureka/apps